 Eventually, my ENT realized that heat made everything worse and thought I might have Myasthenia Gravis, a rare neuromuscular disease.
 He also started me on a medication to treat the symptoms, which I call Magic Elixir (Mestinon).

-Unfortunately, the neurologists and neuromuscular specialist I have seen have been unable to give me a definitive diagnosis as the tests are coming up normal.
-There is a small subgroup of patients who don’t have the known antibodies for this disease, and we are still in the process of finding out if I am in that subset or if there is something else causing my symptoms.
+Unfortunately, the neurologists and neuromuscular specialist I had seen were unable to give me a proper diagnosis as the tests kept coming up normal.
+There is a small subgroup of patients who don’t have the known antibodies for this disease, and it would appear that I am in that subset.

-In the meantime, I live as best as I can with this disease, whatever it might be.
-I spend months at a time home bound because heat intensifies my symptoms.
+In the meantime, I lived as best as I could with this disease.
+I spend months at a time homebound because heat intensifies my symptoms.
 I deal with muscle weakness and fatigue on a daily basis.
-I use a walker (now rollator) and a cooling vest when I go out.
+I use a walker (now a rollator) and a cooling vest when I go out.

 I continue to serve the Lord as He sees fit, but I am human.
 I get discouraged and depressed.